Gyan Ganga Institute of Technology and Sciences: Collaborations

+Gyan Ganga Institute of Technology and Sciences (GGITS), Jabalpur has established academic collaborations with national and international institutions.
+In June 2026, the institute signed a Memorandum of Understanding (MoU) with INTI International University, Malaysia, aimed at promoting academic cooperation between the two institutions.

+The collaboration includes initiatives such as student exchange programmes, faculty exchange and development activities, joint research projects, academic publications, conferences, workshops and international learning opportunities.

 Research and activities

 GGITS conducts technical workshops, hackathons, and industry-collaborative programs.
 The Gyan Ganga Group of Institutions partnered with Oracle Corporation through the Oracle Academy Cloud Program to organize a virtual web development competition for students, promoting innovation and hands-on learning.

 Student life

 Students at GGITS participate in various technical societies, cultural clubs, and sports events.
 The annual techno-cultural fest “Srijan” is one of the major events organized by the institution each year.

 Placements

 The Training and Placement Cell of GGITS coordinates campus recruitment and internship programs with various national and multinational companies.
 The institute reports consistent placement results in core engineering and IT sectors.